Rumis

-Rumis is a board game about optimal placement of blocks of various shapes within a confined space.
+Rumis is a 3D building and strategy board game from Stefan Kögl, published in 2003 by Murmel Spielwerkstatt und Verlag.
+The gameplay is about optimal placement of blocks of various shapes within a confined space.
 Rumi means "stone" in Quechua.
-The theme and artwork are inspired by the Inca architecture.
-Rumis has also been published under the name Blokus 3-D.
+The theme and artworks are inspired by the Inca architecture.

+Rumis has also been published under the name Blokus 3D, with a different packaging but exactly the same rules.

+Rumis and Blokus 3D won several awards around the world.